Kasdal/FYP-Report/notes.md

 Terraform also includes features such as dependency management, which allows users to specify the order in which resources are created, and resource tracking, which allows users to keep track of resources that have been created and modified.
 Overall, Terraform is a powerful tool for managing infrastructure in a consistent and repeatable way, making it easier for organizations to build and maintain infrastructure on a variety of cloud and on-premises platforms.

+### Ansible

+In this project, we are also using Ansible to automate tool configuration and installation on remote devices.
+Ansible is a configuration management and automation tool that allows developers to easily provision, configure, and manage remote infrastructure.
+It works by using simple, human-readable configuration files called "playbooks" to define the desired state of the infrastructure and the tasks needed to achieve it.

+In our project, we are using Ansible to automate the configuration and installation of the application on remote devices.
+This allows us to easily and consistently deploy the application to multiple devices without the need to manually perform the configuration and installation process on each device.
+Using Ansible helps us to save time and reduce the risk of errors by automating these tasks.
+It also allows us to easily update and manage the configuration of the application on the remote devices.

 # Results